pointyfar/hugo-themes-filter/content/about.md

 #### What

-This project lets you filter through Hugo themes by tags, license, and Hugo version.
+**PFHT: PointyFar's Filterable Hugo Themes** lets you filter through Hugo themes by tags, license, and Hugo version.

 #### Why